Lindfjord in Gothenburg. Sjöbefälsskolan, Kvarnberget in the back

 - Thank you!

-Lindfjord, while onboard I passed Falsterbo canal and I think it was the first time in my life.
+Lindfjord, while onboard I passed Falsterbo Canal (Falsterbokanalen) and I think it was the first time in my life.
 I'm not sure about that, but I'm pretty sure it was my first time and I have never passed through the canal after that.
-Exciting, like when we passed through the Corinth canal with Rainbow Warrior almost 20 years later. fun one time and then it turns to something you can live without.
+Exciting, like when we passed through the Corinth canal with Rainbow Warrior almost 20 years later.
+Fun one time and then it turns to something you can live without.

 So we were loading in Gothenburg several times and we were in Gdynia very much so I guess we discharged in Gdynia.